 - ⅓ cup coooked bacon, chopped in ½ inch pieces * I use pre-cooked from Costco and cook it in the microwave

-- ½ tsp reduced balsamic vinegar, drizzled
+- ½ teaspoon reduced balsamic vinegar, drizzled

-- 1 tbsp butter or margarine approximately
+- 1 tablespoon butter or margarine approximately

 - 4 pieces light rye bread * you could use any bread you prefer